yagutaro/dsc-introducing-python-libraries-hbs-ds-060120/README.md

 ## Objectives
 You will be able to:
-- Understand and explain the purpose of the key Data Science libraries in Python (Numpy, Pandas, Seaborn, Matplotlib, SciPy, Scikit-learn, StatsModels, TensorFlow, and Keras)
+- Explain the purpose of common Python libraries in the data science toolkit

 ## Python Libraries for Data Science